sdkn104/misc/Comp/jupyter/README.md

         2. open setting panel
         3. set model, key, other parameters
         4. save
-- To use in magic command (%%ai), not need to settting by 2.
+- To use in magic command (%%ai), must set by 1 but not 2.
-- To use in chat interface, must set by 2.
+- To use in chat interface, must set by 2 but not 1

 - Successed history
     - successed to set Azure OpenAI LLM